A World Festival

 The spectators who come to take part in the Festival of Aix leave each year with memories of a festival experience that is unique in its own way and during which they attended musical performances of a high quality in the unique context of an open-air festival under the sky of Provence.

 Furthermore, each year the international press travels to Aix to attend the festival performances.
-Thus, journalists from the Financial Times, the New York Times, Opera Today and even Radio Canada made the journey to Aix-en-Provence to discover the new productions and creations of the Festival of Aix.
+Thus, journalists from the Financial Times, the New York Times and even Opera Today made the journey to Aix-en-Provence to discover the new productions and creations of the Festival of Aix.

 The exceptional quality of the performances at the festival is based on the presence, refreshed each year, of famous artists and great orchestras and choirs.

-The 2015 Festival welcomed, in particular, Patricia Petibon and Philippe Jarroussky in Handel’s Alcina directed by Katie Mitchell, as well as the London Symphony Orchestra under the baton of Simon Rattle for the creation of a French version of The Monster in the Maze by Jonathan Dove, and Peter Sellars, who directed a production of Iolanthe and Persephone that had great success with both the public and the press, followed in 2016 with the filmmaker Christophe Honoré for the staging of Così fan tutte by Mozart, Stéphane Degout and Barbara Hannigan in the title-roles of Pelléas and Mélisande by Debussy staged by Katie Mitchell and with the Philharmonia Orchestra conducted by Esa-Pekka Salonen for Pelléas and Mélisande and for Œdipus Rex / Symphony of Psalms by Igor Stravinsky in Peter Sellars' staging, and also, in 2017, Stéphane Degout for the creation of Pinocchio by Philippe Boesmans, staged by Joël Pommerat, and finally, in 2018, Lise Davidsen and Sabine Devielhe in Ariadne auf Naxos by Strauss staged by Katie Mitchell and conducted by Marc Albrecht.
+The 2015 Festival welcomed, in particular, Patricia Petibon and Philippe Jarroussky in Handel’s Alcina directed by Katie Mitchell, as well as the London Symphony Orchestra under the baton of Simon Rattle for the creation of a French version of The Monster in the Maze by Jonathan Dove, and Peter Sellars, who directed a production of Iolanthe and Persephone that had great success with both the public and the press, followed in 2016 with the filmmaker Christophe Honoré for the staging of Così fan tutte by Mozart, Stéphane Degout and Barbara Hannigan in the title-roles of Pelléas and Mélisande by Debussy staged by Katie Mitchell and with the Philharmonia Orchestra conducted by Esa-Pekka Salonen for Pelléas and Mélisande and for Œdipus Rex / Symphony of Psalms by Igor Stravinsky in Peter Sellars' staging.
+In 2017, the Festival welcomed once more Stéphane Degout for the world premiere of Pinocchio by Philippe Boesmans in Joël Pommerat's moving staging, and in 2018, Ausrine Stundyte and Scott Hendricks, two powerful voices under Kazushi Ono's baton for an explosive Fiery Angel staged by Mariusz Trelinski.

 Keen to foster contemporary original works as well rehearsing the repertoire, the Festival d'Aix-en-Provence is also a festival that is resolutely turned towards the future.
 It continually tries to renew itself so as to be able to offer to the public each year creations and new productions that are the opera of tomorrow.
 The Festival is becoming the laboratory of opera in the twenty-first century where new creations and the existing repertoire feed on each other.